Valentin Kataev: Life and works

-His comedy Quadrature of the circle (Kvadratura kruga, 1928) satirizes the effect of the housing shortage on two married couples who share a room.
+His comedy Squaring the Circle (Kvadratura kruga, 1928) satirizes the effect of the housing shortage on two married couples who share a room.

 His novel Time, Forward!
 (Vremya, vperyod!, 1932) describes workers' attempts to build the huge steel plant at Magnitogorsk in record time.
 "The title...was taken from a poem by Mayakovsky, and its theme is the speeding up of time in the Soviet Union where the historical development of a century must be completed in ten years."
 The heroes are described as "being unable to trust such a valuable thing as time, to clocks, mere mechanical devices."
-Kataev adapted it as a screenplay, which was filmed in 1965.
+Kataev adapted it into a screenplay, which was released as the eponymously titled film in 1965.

-A White Sail Gleams (Beleyet parus odinoky, 1936) treats the 1905 revolution and the Potemkin uprising from the viewpoint of two Odesa schoolboys.
+A White Sail Gleams (Beleyet parus odinoky, 1936) treats the Russian Revolution of 1905 and the Potemkin uprising from the viewpoint of two Odessa schoolboys.
 In 1937, Vladimir Legoshin directed a film version, which became a classic children's adventure.
-Kataev wrote its screenplay and took an active part in the filming process, finding locations and acting as an historical advisor.
+Kataev wrote its screenplay and took an active part in the filming process, finding locations and acting as a historical advisor.
 Many of his contemporaries considered the novel to be a prose poem.

 During the 1950s and 1960s Kataev edited the magazine Yunost (Youth), publishing some of the most promising literary talent of the young generation, including Yevgeny Yevtushenko and Bella Akhmadulina.

+During the second half of the 1960s, Kataev began moving away from official socialist realism, developing his own modernist style, "Mauvism" (from the French word mauvais, "bad").

 Kataev himself developed a style he called "lyrical diary," mixing autobiography and fiction.
 In 1966 the literary magazine Novy Mir printed his The Grass of Oblivion (Trava zabveniya), which was published under the title The Holy Well (Svyatoy kolodets: Trava zabveniya) two years later.
 In it, Kataev weaves scenes from the lives of his family, friends, and lovers, events of Soviet history, and memories of his travels in America into a kind of stream-of-consciousness autobiography, considered by some critics to be the summary work of his career.
 Dodona Kiziria describes this work as "a tribute to the Russian writers who were forced to choose their path during the revolution and the civil war", adding that "in all of Soviet literature it would be difficult to find tragic images comparable to the two poets in this narrative (Bunin and Mayakovsky) who are compelled, finally and irrevocably, either to accept or reject the role offered to them by the new social order".